Toshiba EM925A5A-SS Door Switch Replacement — Step-by-Step Guide

 Step 1: Power Disconnection and Safety Preparation

-On the EM925A5A-SS, there are three interlock switches that must all be tested and replaced as a set — not just the one that shows continuity failure — because when one goes, the others are typically at the same wear point and will fail within weeks of each other.
-Skipping this step is the single most common reason I see a ‘repaired’ microwave come back through my shop door a month later.
+On the EM925A5A-SS, there are three interlock switches that should all be tested and replaced as a set—not just the one that shows continuity failure.
+When one fails, the others are usually at the same wear point and will fail shortly after.
+Skipping this step is the most common reason I see a ‘repaired’ microwave return to my shop just weeks later.

-Unplug the Toshiba EM925A5A-SS from the wall outlet and wait a minimum of 24 hours before beginning work.
+Unplug the Toshiba EM925A5A-SS from the wall outlet and wait a minimum of 24 hours before starting work.
 This allows the high-voltage capacitor to safely discharge.
 Position the microwave on a stable work surface with the right side panel accessible.
-Remove any items from inside the cooking chamber and ensure the turntable and glass tray are removed for safety.
+Remove any items from inside the cooking chamber and ensure the turntable and glass tray are taken out for safety.

 Step 2: Right Side Panel Removal

 Locate the six Phillips head screws along the right side panel of the Toshiba EM925A5A-SS.
-Remove the two screws at the top rear edge, two screws at the bottom rear, and two screws along the bottom front edge.
-The screws are 8mm length and should be placed in a container to prevent loss.
-Carefully slide the right side panel toward the rear of the unit and lift away to expose the internal components.
+Remove the two screws at the top rear edge, two at the bottom rear, and two along the bottom front edge.
+These screws are 8mm in length, so be sure to keep them in a container to prevent loss.
+Carefully slide the right side panel toward the rear of the unit and lift it away to expose the internal components.

 Step 3: Locate Door Switch Assembly

-With the right panel removed, identify the door switch assembly mounted on the front right interior wall of the Toshiba EM925A5A-SS.
-The three switches are positioned vertically in a black plastic mounting bracket, located approximately 3 inches from the top of the unit and 1 inch from the front edge.
-The switches are labeled from top to bottom as primary, secondary, and monitor switches.
+With the right panel removed, you’ll find the door switch assembly mounted on the front right interior wall of the Toshiba EM925A5A-SS.
+The three switches are arranged vertically in a black plastic mounting bracket, located about 3 inches from the top of the unit and 1 inch from the front edge.
+They are labeled from top to bottom as primary, secondary, and monitor switches.

 Step 4: Document Existing Wiring

-Before disconnecting any wires, photograph or sketch the existing wiring configuration on the Toshiba EM925A5A-SS door switches.
-The primary switch typically connects to white and black wires, the secondary switch connects to blue and brown wires, and the monitor switch connects to red and yellow wires.
-Note the terminal positions as switch orientation is critical for proper operation.
+Before disconnecting any wires, take a photograph or sketch the existing wiring configuration on the Toshiba EM925A5A-SS door switches.
+The primary switch connects to white and black wires, while the secondary connects to blue and brown wires, and the monitor connects to red and yellow wires.
+Pay attention to the terminal positions since switch orientation is crucial for proper operation.

 Step 5: Disconnect Switch Wiring

 Carefully disconnect the wire terminals from each door switch on the Toshiba EM925A5A-SS.
-Use needle-nose pliers to grip the terminal connectors, not the wires themselves.
-The terminals are standard 0.250″ spade connectors.
-Gently wiggle while pulling to avoid damaging the wire connections.
-Keep wires organized and separated to prevent confusion during reassembly.
+Use needle-nose pliers to grip the terminal connectors—not the wires themselves.
+The terminals are standard 0.250” spade connectors, so gently wiggle while pulling to avoid damaging the wire connections.
+Keep the wires organized and separated to prevent confusion during reassembly.

 Step 6: Remove Door Switch Mounting Bracket

 Remove the two Phillips head screws securing the door switch mounting bracket to the interior wall of the Toshiba EM925A5A-SS.
 These screws are located at the top and bottom of the bracket and are 6mm in length.
 Carefully lift the entire switch assembly away from the mounting area.
-The bracket may have slight pressure against the door seal, so remove it slowly to avoid damage.
+The bracket may be slightly pressed against the door seal, so remove it slowly to avoid damage.

 Step 7: Test Old Switches

 Using a digital multimeter set to continuity mode, test each removed switch from the Toshiba EM925A5A-SS.
-For normally closed (NC) switches, you should read continuity when the actuator is not depressed, and no continuity when depressed.
+For normally closed (NC) switches, you should read continuity when the actuator is not depressed and no continuity when it is depressed.
 For normally open (NO) switches, the opposite applies.
 Document any switches that fail this test to confirm the diagnosis.

 Step 8: Install New Door Switches

 Mount the new door switches into the original bracket, ensuring each switch is oriented correctly according to your documentation.
 The actuator buttons should face toward the door opening.
-For the Toshiba EM925A5A-SS, the primary switch mounts at the top position, secondary in the middle, and monitor switch at the bottom.
+For the Toshiba EM925A5A-SS, the primary switch mounts at the top, the secondary in the middle, and the monitor switch at the bottom.
 Press each switch firmly into its mounting clip until it seats completely.

 Step 9: Reconnect Switch Wiring

 Reconnect the wire terminals to the new door switches on the Toshiba EM925A5A-SS according to your documentation.
-Ensure each terminal is pushed fully onto the switch terminal and makes secure contact.
-Verify that no wires are pinched or stressed, and that the wire routing matches the original configuration.
+Make sure each terminal is pushed fully onto the switch terminal for secure contact.
+Verify that no wires are pinched or stressed and that the wire routing matches the original configuration.
 Double-check connections against your photos or sketches.

 Step 10: Reinstall Switch Assembly

 Position the door switch assembly back into its original location on the Toshiba EM925A5A-SS interior wall.
-Align the mounting holes and secure with the two Phillips head screws removed in Step 6.
-Tighten screws snugly but do not over-tighten, as this can crack the plastic mounting bracket.
+Align the mounting holes and secure it with the two Phillips head screws removed in Step 6.
+Tighten screws snugly, but don’t over-tighten, as this can crack the plastic mounting bracket.
 Verify that all switches are properly aligned with the door striker tabs.

 Step 11: Test Switch Operation

 Before reassembling the Toshiba EM925A5A-SS, manually test each door switch by pressing the actuators.
-You should feel positive click action from each switch.
-With the door open, carefully plug in the unit and observe that it does not start.
-Close the door and verify the interior light turns off and the unit is ready for operation.
+You should feel a positive click from each switch.
+With the door open, carefully plug in the unit and ensure that it does not start.
+Close the door and check that the interior light turns off and the unit is ready for operation.

 Step 12: Final Assembly and Testing